 The aim is to tell the wider history of the rescue – rather than individual histories, as the website does – although people who see the exhibition will hopefully come to the website for more information about the individuals involved – our fathers and grandfathers.

 This is a ‘traveling exhibition’ being created among families on a small budget – so please don’t expect to see a stand that focuses on ‘your father’s history’ specifically.
 There are well over 300 pages on the website, covering many, many Kitchener men.
-Even USHMM couldn’t mount an exhibition of that scope – and we are obviously not in the same league as USHMM! ????
+Even USHMM couldn’t mount an exhibition of that scope – and we are obviously not in the same league (or budget) as USHMM…

 A key part of the opening event day on 1st September is as much the opportunity to gather together and to participate in talks and workshops as it is about the exhibition itself.